pycage/shellfish/doc/tutorial/shui-elements.md

 ```

 Every Shui file consists of exactly one root element, which in turn may contain child elements.
-The root element of the main file must be `Document` for things to appear on screen.
+The root element of the main file of a web UI must be `Document` for things to appear on screen.

 ### Properties